godotengine/godot-docs/getting_started/step_by_step/godot_design_philosophy.rst

 Community-driven
 ----------------

-**Godot is made by its community, for the community and all game creators out there**.
-It’s the needs of the users and open discussions that drive the core updates.
+**Godot is made by its community, for the community, and for all game creators out there.** It’s the needs of the users and open discussions that drive the core updates.
 New features from the core developers often focus on what will benefit the most users first.

 That said, although a handful of core developers work on it full-time, the project has over 500 contributors at the time of writing.
-Benevolent programmers work on features they may need themselves so you’ll see improvements in all corners of the engine at the same time in every major release.
+Benevolent programmers work on features they may need themselves, so you’ll see improvements in all corners of the engine at the same time in every major release.